nduytu87/giphy-search/README.md

 # GiphyImageSearch
+Giphy Search app that allows users to enter a search term into the app and get back 20 giphy responses through the Giphy Search API.
+The user can click the image that they like to save and see them later.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.

 ![alt text](https://github.com/nduytu87/giphy-search/blob/main/src/assets/img/giphy-image-search.gif "Giphy Image Search")